Last Updated on

 Produced by The Cornell Lab of Ornithology, Living Bird magazine is a quarterly release that covers everything related to birds and bird watching.
 They discuss topics like where migrating birds go in the winter, ways to restore habitat for dwindling bird species, and pro tips on how to improve your bird photography.
 You can receive Living Bird magazine as a digital copy, though they also release copies in print if you still prefer to stay old-school.

-You’ve probably noticed that magazines about bird watching are becoming less and less prevalent in the magazine stand of your local supermarket.
+You might have noticed that magazines about bird watching are becoming less and less prevalent in the magazine stand of your local supermarket.
 But there’s no reason to fear.
-There are at least six excellent publications that are still releasing regular issues of bird-watching magazines.
-You can even get them in print, though all of them are available as digital copies you can read from your phone, tablet, or computer.
+There are at least 6 amazing publications that are still releasing regular issues of bird-watching magazines.
+You can even get them in print, though all of them are available as digital copies you can read from your tablet, phone, or computer.
 Best of all, you don’t even have to go anywhere to purchase your magazines anymore.
 You can simply download them to your desired device, or have print copies shipped right to your door.

 Featured Image Credit: Federico Rostagno, Shutterstock

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.